-2020 Outstanding Logging Contractor of the Year nominees
+2020 Outstanding forestry Contractor of the Year nominees

-Despite all the pandemic havoc, we are happy to announce that over the summer months we will be introducing the six chosen nominees for both the harvesting and trucking awards.
+Over the summer months we introduced our six chosen nominees for both the logging and trucking awards.
 This will include providing a company profile for each nominee, with an on-site announcement of the two winners and presentation of the prestigious peaveys later in the summer!

 C&D Bond Forestry Ltd.